nextapps-de/winbox/README.md

 #### Open URI / URL

-> You can use every URI scheme which is supported by `src` attribute, e.g. URL, image or video, base64 encoded data.
+> Do not forget to sanitize any user inputs which is part of the __url__ as this can lead to unintended XSS!

 ```js
 new WinBox("Open URL", {
     url: "https://wikipedia.com"
 });
 ```

+> You can use every URI scheme which is supported by `src` attribute, e.g. URL, image or video, base64 encoded data.

 Alternatively:
 <a name="winbox.setUrl"></a>